 Verdict: The Martin D-X2E 12-string Dreadnought comes with a Sitka spruce top and a non-scalloped X-bracing construction.
 Martin managed to offer a 12-string with a nice tone and projection, with the addition of onboard electronics while keeping the price of this instrument relatively low.

-How To Choose The Best Best 12-String Guitar For You
+How To Choose The Right 12-String For You

 There are several factors that you should consider when buying a 12-string guitar.
 Below we give you the main ones to put you on the right track.